coder-ph/coder-ph/README.md

 <h2 align="left">Hi 👋!
-My name is Phelix Odhiambo and I'm a Full stack developer, from Kenya</h2>
+My name is Phelix Odhiambo and I'm a Full stack developer and Data Analyst, from Kenya</h2>

 ###